-Financing Europe 2026 will convene leaders from global finance, European industry, and EU and Member State policymaking to examine the urgent choices ahead.
+Financing Europe 2026 will convene leaders from European industry, global finance, and EU and Member State policymaking to examine the urgent choices ahead.
 Discussions will focus on how to supercharge the EU’s capacity to act, and how greater political ambition, regulatory reform, and supervisory convergence might shape Europe’s competitiveness and resilience in the years ahead.

 Maria Luís Albuquerque